 NOTE: In the case of UP plane path, as described in clause 4.3.6.2, this notification can be the result of an implicit subscription of the NEF/AF by the PCF as part of setting PCC rule(s) via the Npcf_SMPolicyControl service (see clause 5.2.5.4).

+If the NF consumer is EIF and the Event ID is User Data Usage Measures, the SMF reports the subscribed event specific parameters together with the gNB ID(s) and (I-)UPF ID(s) to the EIF for the required granularity, as described in clause 5.51.2 of TS 23.501 [2].
+When the gNB(s) and/or the (I-)UPF(s) which serving the UE are changed, the SMF reports the updated serving gNB ID(s) and UPF ID(s) to the EIF.